Dame-Dango/STACKtheFlags2020/osint/Sounds of freedom!/README.md

 ![](location2.png) ![](location3.png)

-We can now confirm that the video was taken from a building in "Parkland Residences" and there was also a bus stop opposite it.
+We can now confirm that the video was taken from a building in "Parkland Residences".
 Therefore, the postal code (provided by Google) is `538768`.

 ## Flag
 `govtech-csg{538768}`